 Triathletes need top-tier gear, so we’d recommend this smartwatch.
 It’s perfectly designed as a companion watch to accompany you on all of your practice sessions and fitness routines.
 The music feature makes it easy to download your favorite tunes from popular music providers, which is always a nice plus.

 But it also features an impressive suite of performance monitoring applications.
 These are perfect for fitness aficionados or training triathletes; they include performance monitoring for your recovery time, aerobic and anaerobic efforts, altitude acclimation, and can even provide advice so you can adjust your activity depending on heart rate or body heat.

 Needless to say, this watch also features an excellent heart rate monitor.
-Thanks to the above fitness applications, you can even provide you with smart tips to keep your heart rate within safety limits or show you your progress over time.
+Thanks to the above fitness applications, it can even provide you with smart tips to keep your heart rate within safety limits or show you your progress over time.
 Either of these features will be valuable to a person who wants to improve their fitness as much as possible.

 - Can easily play music

 - Have to use a 3rd party app for many features